Section 901. Authenticating or Identifying Evidence

 (h) Acknowledged Documents.
 All oaths and affidavits administered or taken by a notary public, duly commissioned and qualified by authority of any other State or government, within the jurisdiction for which the notary is commissioned, and certified under an official seal; such documents shall be as effectual in this Commonwealth as if administered or taken and certified by a justice of the peace therein.

 (i) Commercial Paper and Related Documents.
-Commercial paper, signatures thereon, and documents relating thereto to the extent provided by general commercial law.
+Commercial paper, a signature on it, and related documents, to the extent allowed by general commercial law.

 (j) Presumptions Created by Law.
-Any signature, document, or other matter declared by any law of the United States or this Commonwealth to be presumptively or prima facie genuine or authentic.
+A signature, document, or anything else that a law of the United States or this Commonwealth declares to be presumptively or prima facie genuine or authentic.

 (k) Certified Copies of Hospital and Other Records of Treatment and Medical History.
 Records or copies of records kept by any hospital, dispensary or clinic, or sanitarium, if certified by affidavit by the person in custody thereof to be true and complete.